krishsub/vmscalesets/README.md

 workflow to perform the blue/green deployment.
 The workflow relies on [Deploy-Application.ps1](./automation/Deploy-Application.ps1) to do the heavy lifting.
-Comments in this file should explain the blue/green deployment model with two VMSS.There are a few pre-requisites before running this workflow.
+Comments in this file should explain the blue/green deployment model with two VMSS.
+There are a few pre-requisites before running this workflow.
 The workflow defines 3 environment variables:
     ```
     RESOURCE_GROUP_NAME: <value> (e.g. my-resource-group)